Hall Grove School

 Entry to Pre-School

-A place will be offered once a progress report and information from any childminder/nursery the child attends has been reviewed by the Head of Early Years.
+A place will be offered once this visit is completed and a progress report and information from any childminder/nursery the child attends has been reviewed by the Head of Early Years.

 Entry to Reception

-In the unlikely event that we have any concerns about the child’s suitability for Hall Grove at four years of age we will discuss these with the parents; otherwise, we will confirm the offer of a place.
-In practical terms, this means that a place is usually confirmed towards the end of the Autumn Term prior to the next year’s September intake.
+Every child is invited into school for a Stay & Play session with the Early Years staff.
+The child’s current nursery school will be contacted and the child’s key worker will be asked to complete a transition report.
+In the unlikely event that we have any concerns about the child’s suitability for Hall Grove at four years of age we will discuss these with the parents; otherwise we will confirm the offer of a place following the child’s visit and receipt of the nursery report.
+In practical terms this means that a place is usually confirmed in the Spring Term prior to the next year’s September intake.
 However, in some cases this will be subject to further pre-school visits.

 Entry to Year 3

-There is an Assessment Morning in November for children on our list for entry to Year 3 for the following September.
-Pupils are assessed in English and Maths and observed interacting with their peers.
-A report is taken from the child’s current school and offers made before the end of the Autumn Term.
+Pupils are invited to attend group assessment days in the Spring term.
+These take place over two consecutive days and children are assessed in English and Maths.
+They will also be observed interacting with their peers.
+A report is taken from the child’s current school and offers made before the end of the Spring Term.

 Boarding